GSA/notifications-admin/app/templates/components/uk_components/back-link/README.md

 ## Component options

-Use options to customise the appearance, content and behaviour of a component when using a macro, for example, changing the text.
+Use options to customize the appearance, content and behavior of a component when using a macro, for example, changing the text.

 See [options table](https://design-system.service.gov.uk/components/back-link/#options-example-default) for details.